 One important difference between TAFE courses and traditional university degrees is that TAFE adheres to the VET (Vocational Education and Training) approach, which means that learning is more practical in nature.
 TAFE also recognises prior learning, so if you want to take a couple of courses in accounting, you don’t necessarily have to start at Certificate I to finally walk away with an advanced diploma.

-TAFE courses are provided by government TAFE institutes, such as, TAFE WA, TAFE VICTORIA, TAFE NSW or TAFE Queensland, but there are also private TAFE schools – private Registered Training Organisations (RTOs).
+TAFE courses are provided by government TAFE institutes, such as, TAFE WA, TAFE VICTORIA or TAFE Queensland, but there are also private TAFE schools – private Registered Training Organisations (RTOs).

 VET stands for Vocational Education and Training.
 It’s an internationally applied system of education that focuses on practical skills training and which is particularly popular in Australia.
 VET is ideal for high school students who want to go straight into the work environment, who want to change careers, or refresh their skills.